 - Who are your rivals?

-- Through which channels can you get teff on the European market?
+- Through what channels can you get teff on the European market?

 - What are the end-market prices for teff?

-Teff has its origin in Ethiopia, where it is a staple crop often used for injera, a local type of flat bread.
+Teff has its origin in Ethiopia, where it is a staple crop and often used for injera, a local type of flat bread.
 In South Africa, the USA and Australia, teff grass is used as forage.
-Teff is milled and consumed as an alternative to regular wheat flour in many other countries such as the USA and, increasingly, European countries.
-It is high in protein and minerals, and is suitable for the gluten-free market.
+Teff is milled and consumed as an alternative to regular wheat flour in many other countries, such as the USA and, increasingly, European countries.
+Teff is high in protein and minerals, and is suitable for the gluten-free market.

 There is no specific statistical code for teff.
-Although niche cereals including teff are registered under the statistical code 1008.90.00 (see Table 1), teff is sometimes also traded under 1008.29.00, the code of millet.
+Niche cereals including teff is registered under the statistical code 1008.90.00 (see table 1), however teff is sometimes also traded under 1008.29.00, the code of millet.
 Be aware that teff is also imported as flour, which is not included in the trade statistics.